top of page

 Emerging Stewards Initiative

 Emerging Stewards Initiative works to create new generations of ADK stewards from BIPOC communities across New York State who are invested in the sustainability and longevity of the Adirondack Park.
-In consists of four key programs:

-The Emerging Stewards Initiative facilitates four programs:
+The Emerging Stewards Initiative facilitates several programs:

 3. Claiming Space for BIPOC outdoor enthusiasts and tourism professionals